 A 15-minute boat ride from Sai Kung, Yim Tin Tsai wins hands down if you’re into the abandoned vibe.
 The island was originally populated in the 1740s by a family from Guangdong.
 The descendants of these people developed salt farms on the island and made their living selling the salt – the island’s name literally means ‘small salt field’.
 There were once around 1,000 inhabitants.
 However, as the salt industry declined in the early 1900s, so did the population.
 By the 1990s, no-one was left living on the island.
 Thanks to a regular ferry service, however, it’s now popular with day trippers.
 You can easily explore most of this tiny isle in a few hours.
 Once you arrive at the pier, check out the nearby photogenic St Joseph’s Chapel, which was built in Romanesque style in 1890 and is now a Grade III listed building.
 Next door is the former Ching Po School that is now the Yim Tin Tsai Village Heritage Exhibition and houses a modest collection of historical artefacts.
 You can then follow the trail around, and you’ll go by the abandoned village houses (many of which are technically still owned by the villagers’ descendants).
 The houses still offer spooky remnants of the last people to live there, from radios, kitchen appliances and televisions to bed stands and crockery.
 The path takes a loop past the abandoned salt pans/fish ponds, before coming back to the pier, where there is a small kiosk selling tasty and chewy Hakka sweets.

 Peng Chau is one of the better known outlying islands, but is still often overlooked in favour of its larger neighbours Cheung Chau and Lantau.
 This sleepy spot makes a perfect family day trip – at under 1sq km you can easily negotiate the whole place in a few hours.
 In the 1970s Peng Chau was an industrial centre.
-That’s changed now, but you can check out a long-abandoned matchstick factory (close to Kam Peng estate) and lime kiln (2 Nam Wan Shan Ting Tsuen), as well as an old cinema along the Peng Chau Heritage Trail.
+That’s changed now, but you can check out a long-abandoned matchstick factory (near Kam Peng estate) and lime kiln (2 Nam Wan Shan Ting Tsuen), as well as an old cinema along the Peng Chau Heritage Trail.
 To explore further, you can take a stroll along the Peng Chau Family Trail and up Finger Hill to take in views of the Tsing Ma Bridge and Disneyland.
 Another option is Peng Yu Path – this recently created walk takes in the island’s northern coastline and rugged beaches.
-When you’re done, spend the rest of the evening at Les Copains D’Abord (Lo Peng St).
-The decidedly incongruous French café/bar serves good drinks and tasty French food in a relaxed atmosphere.
-Alternatively, try the catch of the day at one of the seafood restaurants along Wing On Street.
+When you’re done, try the catch of the day at one of the seafood restaurants along Wing On Street.

 Finish up your day at the small village down in Tai Wan – the whole village is powered by a noisy, old-school electrical generator, which you can go and check out for yourself.
 Ming Kee seafood restaurant is highly regarded for its black pepper squid.
 You can also wander up to the Tin Hau temple – scenically perched on a rock to the far left of the village, it gives you really great views over the island and the surrounding ocean.

-The rocks!
-Coffins, turtles, monks, palms and more – let your imagination go wild.
+Don’t miss: The rocks!
+Coffins, turtles, monks, palms and more – let your imagination run wild.